dotknewt/ludus/roles/ludus-install-remnux/README.md

 An Ansible Role that installs [REMnux](https://remnux.org/) on Ubuntu 20.04 systems.

+## NB: This role should probably only be used to create a remnux template!

 ## Requirements

 You must have the ubuntu-20.04-x64-server-template built on your ludus host.
 You can add it with: